manpagez: man pages & more

 basic approaches to consider when programming with libcurl.
 The text

-will focus mainly on the C interface but might apply fairly well on
+focuses on the C interface but should apply fairly well on other

-other interfaces as well as they usually follow the C one pretty
+language bindings as well as they usually follow the C API pretty

 closely.

-This document will refer to 'the user' as the person writing the source
+This document refers to 'the user' as the person writing the source

 code that uses libcurl.
 That would probably be you or someone in your

 position.
-What will be generally referred to as 'the program' will be
+What is generally referred to as 'the program' is the

 transfers.
 The program is outside libcurl and libcurl is outside of the